jimasp/behave-vsc/README.md

 - *How can I see all effective settings for the extension?*
   - On starting vscode, look in the Behave VSC output window.

 - *How can I see the active behave configuration being used for behave execution?*
   - In your behave config file, set `verbose=true`.

 - *How do I clear previous test results?*
   - This isn't that obvious in vscode.
-Click the ellipsis `...` at the top of the test side bar and then click "Clear all results".
+Click the ellipsis `...` at the top of the Testing side bar and then click "Clear all results".

 - *Why does the behave command output contain `--show-skipped`?*
   - This flag must be enabled for junit files to be produced for skipped tests (which the extension depends on).
 It is enabled by default, so this override is there *just in case* your `behave.ini`/`.behaverc` file specifies `show_skipped=False`.

 - *How can I only execute a specific set of tests while using the extension?*

   - There are a lot of options here, but there are some examples: